-Step 4.
 Don’t want to reset your phone to recover deleted text messages?
-Try third-party software on your computer.
+Try recovery software on your computer.
 Consider this step only if you really, truly need to retrieve a deleted text.
-Recovery software can be expensive, and there’s no guarantee that it will work.
+Recovery software can be expensive and there’s no guarantee that it will work.

-They can also be risky if you’re not familiar with the tech behind the process.
-Some apps may require root access to your mobile device, which means that the software would have access to everything on your phone.
+Recovery software can also be risky if you’re not familiar with the tech behind the process.
+Some options may require root access to your mobile device, which means that the software would have access to everything on your phone.
 Do your research and make sure the software is from a reputable company before moving forward.

 If you decide to go this route, don’t install the software on the same storage disk that housed your lost texts since it could override that data.